EventStore/documentation/docs/getting-started/quickstart/README.md

    ```
 :::

-::::: details (Optional) Learn more about the EventStoreDB client packages
+::::: details (Optional) Learn more about the KurrentDB client packages

-#### Understanding Required Packages for EventStoreDB Development
+#### Understanding Required Packages for KurrentDB Development

-The EventStoreDB client packages enable your code to connect to the database, append events, and read events from streams in the language/platform of your choice.
+The KurrentDB client packages enable your code to connect to the database, append events, and read events from streams in the language/platform of your choice.

 To understand what packages are installed, follow these steps: